-The loan to director represents a secured term loan granted by the Bank to a director on essentially the same terms with those granted to other customers, and at prevailing market rate and are repayable by monthly instalments.
+The loans to directors represent a secured term loan granted by the Bank to a director on essentially the same terms with those granted to other customers, and at prevailing market rate and are repayable by monthly instalments.

 The carrying amount of the loan approximates to the fair value.